Shreya12125/WayForge_Prototype/README.md

 GTFS for open transit data standards

-💡 This is just the prototype — future versions aim to unify all vehicles (public + private) into a single transit intelligence system for smarter cities.
+This is just the prototype — future versions aim to unify all vehicles (public + private) into a single transit intelligence system for smarter cities.

-Happy Routing! 🚌🚇🚖🚴